Skip to main content

 • To the right you can see English and French translations for this key.
 You can click on these translations to edit them.
 You can add more languages to the current project.
 Once a locale is added, new empty translation values will be added to each key.

-To add new translation keys to your Lokalise project you have a few options:
+To add new translation keys to your Lokalise project, you have a few options:

 Creating translation keys

-The simplest way to create a translation is by using our graphical user interface.
+The simplest way to create a translation key is by using our graphical user interface.
 To get started, open your Lokalise translation project and click Add key:

 Keys can also be created when uploading translation files, importing content from third-party services by using Lokalise apps, and when using certain API endpoints.